1j01/project-nexus/IDEAS.md

-* The properly capitalized name of a project is secretly stored most of the time in...
+* The properly capitalized name of a project is secretly stored in many cases in...
 README.md!
 	* e.g. `# Project Nexus`

+* Better project organization